Blendify/blender-manual/trunk/blender_docs/manual/render/output/file_formats.rst

 Rendering to images is useful for animation since rendering can be canceled and resumed by frame range.

-Playing back images as an animation is supported, see: :ref:`render-output-animation_player`.
+Playing back images as an animation is supported, see: :ref:`Animation Player <render-output-animation_player>`.

 Video Output